My Journey with Generative AI in the creative industries

 Adobe Gen-AI: Handles automatic music editing and voice-over enhancements for crisp audio.
 Ethical Rating: 4/5 - Trained on licensed Adobe Stock and public domain content.
 I prefer using AI tools over AI generators for commercial work and supporting other creatives' jobs.

-My preferred approach is not text-to-voice but voice-to-voice.
-I will act out the script myself, using my desired tempo, dramatic pauses, and emphasis to direct the AI-generated version.
+My preferred approach is NOT text-to-voice but voice-to-voice.
+I will act out the script myself, using my desired tempo, dramatic pauses, and emphasis, and use this to direct the AI-generated version.
 Hopefully, subtle changes in the scratch VO, such as volume and emotional nuance, will also be translatable in the future.

 Soundraw: Creates royalty-free music tailored to video moods, great for quick edits.
 Ethical Rating: 3/5 - Uses licensed data, but training details are vague.

-As mentioned before, I still prefer to find the track I want from a real artist, but music editing other people's tracks to fix my needs can be a pain (unless you are purchasing an entire music kit like the Premium Beats platform).
-Using an AI to select where in the track the mood should change, and to quickly edit the duration on the other hand is a game changer and very welcome.
+As mentioned before, I still prefer to find the track I want from a real artist, but music editing other people's tracks to fit my needs can be a pain (unless you are purchasing an entire music kit like the Premium Beats platform).
+Using an AI to select where in the track the mood should change, and quickly editing the duration, on the other hand, is a game-changer and very welcome.

 Video Editing and Enhancement

 Adobe Gen-AI: Crucial for precise retouching and editing of footage and images.
 Out of all of the latest AI products that have emerged in recent years, these are the ones I use the most, and I mostly use these tools in Premiere, Photoshop, and After Effects...less so in Illustrator.
 Ethical Rating: 4/5 - Strong on licensed data, but the Midjourney image issue slightly clouds its ethical stance.
 As a keen follower of Adobe Max, the sneak peeks always pique my interest.
-Whatch this space!
+Watch this space!
+Adobe asked me not to show their logo, which is a shame, as they have the best review on this page and have been assigned the best ethical scores.

 Topaz Video AI, AI Scale-Up, Depth Scanner, Speedx AI Plugins: These boost video upscaling, depth mapping, and motion enhancements.
 Ethical Rating: 3/5 - Focused on enhancement, but training data sources aren't well-documented.
 Of course, Runway can also do all of the above, but if you are like me, I am SICK TO DEATH of having to pay for yet another subscription.
 I would much rather just pay for a plugin I can use locally.